Smart-Health-LLC/pit/README.md

 - Singular nouns in package names
 - While project in active development state, unstructured fat-ass commits are allowed
+- To keep aligned on the functional aspect of Jetpack Compose, the best writing approach is to inject instances directly into functions properties.
+This way allow to have default implementation with Koin, but keep open to inject different instances

 # Dependencies overview